Liverpool theatres chief to take charge of £25m King's revamp in Edinburgh

 She has declared an intention to help forge greater links between the city’s theatres, including the Traverse and Royal Lyceum, and encourage the Edinburgh International Festival to collaborate with its rival event in Manchester.

-The 113-year-old King’s, one of the key venues used for the Edinburgh International Festival each year, is expected to close next September for the biggest makeover in its history.
+The 113-year-old King’s, one of the key venues used for the Edinburgh International Festival each year, is expected to close close in September 2021 for the biggest makeover in its history.

 The venue, where Maria Callas, Ian McKellen, Maggie Smith, Margot Fontaine and Juliette Binoche have all performed previously, is a key venue for theatre productions touring the UK, but misses out on some productions because its facilities are not up to scratch.